-With an ageing population, and the introduction of new systems like the National Disability Insurance Scheme (NDIS), employment growth is expected to soar, and more professionals are needed more than ever to support this growing workforce.
-From business management and leadership to effective communication, we’ve collated the most in-demand skills professionals working in this sector need to succeed in our 20-page career guide.
+With an ageing population, and the introduction of systems like the National Disability Insurance Scheme (NDIS), employment growth is expected to soar, and more professionals are needed to support this growing workforce.
+Our UniSA Online community health degree collates the most in-demand skills professionals need to succeed in the community health sector, from business management and leadership skills to effective communication.

 Top skills employers look for in community health professionals

-- The ability to relate to others, understand cultural differences and show empathy
+5. Social skills: The ability to relate to others, understand cultural differences and cultural safety in a variety of settings

 Community Health Jobs